malkhaleel88/city-explorer/README.md

 1- Enter Location in input field in the form.
 2- Press Explore Button.
-3- Then display data And map .
+3- Then display data And map.

 ## Architecture